olderdissen/pdf-api/README.md

 # pdf-lib-lite-clone

-older project to create pdf-files like pdf-lib but without restrictions. some functions of this project will be replaced by newe ones in future.
+older project to create pdf-files like pdf-lib-lite but without restrictions. only basic functionality is developed in this project.

+some functions of this project will be replaced by newer ones in the future.